 - A global equity based portfolio may provide a good opportunity for long term wealth.

-- Proper diversification reduces risk while allowing you to participate in market returns.
+- Proper diversification can help reduce risk while allowing you to participate in market returns.

 - We believe that both passive and active investment management can lead to reduced overall expenses.